 The herbal liniment needs to be applied frequently to be effective.
 The aromatic oils and alcohol used to extract the herbal ingredients like frankincense and myrrh, which aid in penetration into the skin and muscle tissue, tend to evaporate quickly.
-Often, when treating substaintial injuries such as, sprains or tendonitis, a poultice can be made by wrapping gauze or a clean cloth around the injured area, or a gauze pad with the edges tapped down and wet the cloth or gauze with the liniment until it soaks down to the skin.
+Often, when treating substantial injuries such as, sprains or tendinitis, a poultice can be made by wrapping gauze or a clean cloth around the injured area, or a gauze pad with the edges tapped down and wet the cloth or gauze with the liniment until it soaks down to the skin.
 Cover with an elastic bandage or pad and leave on for several hours or overnight.

 Ingredients in Herbal Liniment

 - Cattail Pollen: break up blood stagnation caused by injury and bruising and to promote the healing process

 - Peony Root: break up blood stagnation, reduce swelling and pain